 In Central Arkansas, the Bell Slough Wildlife Management Area and Camp Robinson Special Use Area, located near Mayflower off Interstate 40 between Little Rock and Conway, are rapidly approaching Mount Magazine's species total of butterflies.
 At Petit Jean State Park near Morrilton, the Seven Hollows Trail passes through an area recovering from a year 2000 forest fire and is an excellent spot for observing butterflies and nature's pattern of succession.

-Another hotspot for butterfly enthusiasts, especially in June, is the Ouachita National Forest's self-guided Pine-Bluestem Buffalo Road Tour in western Arkansas.
+Another hotspot for butterfly enthusiasts, especially in June, is the Ouachita National Forest's self-guided Pine-Bluestem Buffalo Road Tour in western Arkansas — an outdoor classroom perfect for quick outings to spot a variety of species.
 The Governor Mike Huckabee Delta Rivers Nature Center at Pine Bluff and the Forrest L. Wood Crowley's Ridge Nature Center near Jonesboro, offer gardens and habitats attractive to butterflies.